corsairmarks/asari_portraits_revisited/mod/README.md

     * Set Asari as female-only using new features (start a new game or run `event asari_evt.3` to update an existing game)
     * Fix capitalisation issue with second names that started with "th" in the namelist
 * 3.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
-    * Use new "non-gender" species choice to set the prescripted empire to `gender = female`
+    * Use new "mono-gender" species choice to set the prescripted empire to `gender = female`
+    * Remove event to force the Asari portraits to be female (the game can do this now)
+    * Ensure namelist work with any gender

 ## Source Code